CosmeValera/DevOpsLab/README.md

 # Create the Postgres init ConfigMap for the database
 kubectl create configmap postgres-init-script --from-file=init.sql=./db/init.sql -n devopslab
 ```

-> Remember to load the images into the Minikube in case you haven't yet (you can find how in the `☸️ Kubernetes Deployment (Vanilla)` section).

 ### Deploy with Kustomize